backend-developers-ltd/ComputeHorde/README.md

 This repository contains the implementations of:

-- **Validator**: Requres a Trusted Miner for cross-checking synthetic tasks.
+- **Validator**: Requires a [Trusted Miner](#validator) for cross-checking synthetic tasks.
-- **Miner**: Default miner setup with a single executor.
-- **Executor**: Base implementation for executing dockerized jobs.
+- **Miner**: Modifying the miner code on subnet 12 is discouraged, as the stock implementation manages only communications between components.
+  The competitive edge lies in optimizing executor provisioning.
   Users can create [custom executor managers](miner#custom-executor-manager) to scale and optimize mining efficiency.
+  The default implementation runs a single executor and is not intended for mainnet use.

 In the following sections, you can find instructions on running [Validator](#Validator) and [Miner](#Miner).
 There are more details in each component's README and in the [Troubleshooting](#Troubleshooting) section below.